shawnjohnjr/asuth-gecko-notes/dom/quota/OVERVIEW.md

 "Metadata":
 * Version 1: .metadata: [uint64_t timestamp, Cstring group, Cstring origin, bool isApp] where group and origin have what is now referred to as the "jar prefix" crammed on the front.
+Note that modern QM will still create these files currently and goes out of its way to drop the suffixes.
 * Version 2: .metadata-v2: [(u)int64_t timestamp, bool false (reserved for
   navigator.persist()), reserved data 1: 32bit 0, reserved data 2: 32bit 0,
   Cstring suffix, Cstring group, Cstring origin, bool isApp].
-As indicated by the suffix, the origin
+Both the origin and the group include the suffix.
+I think the separate storage of the suffix is an evolutionary glitch; initially the origin was retrieved as OriginNoSuffix but that changed in bug 1195930 at some point.

 "Storage":
 * Version 0: (anything before version 1)